- Even if you aren’t an SEO expert, there are plenty of strategies you can use to improve your search engine rankings.

 - Don’t be afraid to ask questions and turn to the experts when things get tricky–there’s only so much someone can do without asking for help.

 We get it.
-Search engine optimization is a world unto itself, and if it isn’t your full-time job, it’s easy to get overwhelmed by the challenge of improving your performance in the face of constantly-changing search engine algorithms and standards.
+Search engine optimization (SEO) is like navigating a labyrinth, especially when it’s not your day job.
+It’s easy enough to get overwhelmed by the challenge of improving your website’s performance, but that difficulty is amplified by the ever-evolving Google algorithm.
 But someone has to do it, and maybe that’s you.

-The good news is that SEO is our full-time job, and even if you’re not an SEO expert, there are plenty of strategies you can use to improve your search engine rankings without making a career change first.
+The good news is that SEO is our full-time job, and even if you’re not an SEO expert, we have plenty of strategies we can share to improve your search engine rankings without making a career change first.
 Here’s a look at seven proven SEO tricks that will give you the biggest payoff for your time and effort.

-Digital marketing isn’t elementary school, and you don’t get extra points for doing anything the hard way.
+Digital marketing isn’t elementary school; you don’t get extra points for doing anything the hard way.
 Cheat sheets aren’t just allowed in SEO – they’re encouraged.
 Google preaches sticking to the best practices, regardless of how the algorithm shifts, following Google’s SEO guidelines will ultimately lead to success.
-Why rely on memory when you can turn to your trusty SEO checklist to keep you accountable any time you publish a blog or update a page?
+Why rely on memory when you can turn to your trusty SEO checklist to keep you accountable whenever you publish a blog or update a page?

-One of the best ways to button up your SEO in a lasting way is to implement an SEO checklist and disseminate it to anyone who will be in charge of creating, editing, or publishing on your blog or website.
+One of the best ways to button up your SEO in a lasting way is to implement an SEO checklist and disseminate it to anyone in charge of creating, editing, or publishing on your blog or website.
 Doing this will ensure the consistent following of best practices across the organization.
 The checklist should include basic standards for URLs, meta tags, images, keywords, linking, and more.
-You can find a full list of what to include in your own SEO checklist in our blog on the subject.

-This is one of the oldest SEO tricks in the book, but it’ll never go out of style, because it’s rooted in the fundamental truth that people always want something new.
+This is one of the oldest SEO tricks in the book, but it’ll never go out of style because it’s rooted in the fundamental truth that people always want something new and up-to-date.
 Whether your web visitors are making purchases, doing research, or simply looking for a distraction, they want to see what’s happening now.
-Google knows that too, which is why it awards higher ranking to websites that consistently add new content.
+Google knows that too, which is why it awards higher rankings to websites that consistently add new content.

 This isn’t to say that you need to rewrite every page on your site every month, but it’s a good idea to add new content (blog posts, photos, videos, etc.) at least once a week.
 It’s also important to update your most important pages on a regular basis so that they don’t seem stale to Google or your visitors, and it ensures your key pages are aligned with your business goals or industry.
 Plus, refreshing content doesn’t take nearly as much time or resources as creating new content, so it’s a great way to capitalize on past efforts.

-As with publishing new content, you should approach the task of refreshing existing content systematically and strategically.
+As with publishing new content, you should approach refreshing existing content systematically and strategically.
 How exactly?
 Here are our recommendations:

 - Perform a content pruning analysis once or twice a year.
-Such an analysis will show you which of your blogs have few to no backlinks or rankings, which you then may want to consider eliminating so that your website isn’t carrying around dead weight.
+This analysis lets you find out which of your blogs have few to no backlinks or low rankings, which you may want to eliminate so that your website isn’t carrying around dead weight.
 Another option is to combine underperforming content into a single comprehensive piece.

 - Perform a content decay analysis once or twice a year.
-Similar to a content pruning analysis, this allows you to reevaluate existing content, but with a focus on declining traffic.
+Similar to a content pruning analysis, this allows you to reevaluate existing content, focusing on declining traffic.
 Content decay is natural as some articles age; they no longer have the traction they once had, or perhaps competition stepped up their game to match your quality, so finding blogs that have declined in traffic and updating them should be a regular part of your content plan.
 These blogs are typically good candidates for refreshes.

 - Check your ratio of evergreen to trending content.
 When performing content decay analyses and content pruning analyses, make sure you’re getting rid of out-of-date trending content – think blogs that list decades-old statistics or focus on a one-time event that happened several years ago.
-If what you’re left with is a paltry number of evergreen blogs, make sure you’re sticking to a publishing ratio of 75% evergreen to 25% trending content.
+If you’re left with a paltry number of evergreen blogs, make sure you’re sticking to a publishing ratio of 75% evergreen to 25% trending content.
 This ensures your site stays relevant while continuing to attract traffic over time.

 Don’t try to stuff keywords into your content where they don’t belong—that strategy stopped working around the year 2000—but be sure to use the important ones in your page titles, meta descriptions, and once or twice in the first few paragraphs of page content.
 It’s a good idea to target a primary keyword and one or two secondary keywords.